mathew4STAR/EyeBlindAssist/README.md

 - If you want to individually test systems cd into the tests folder and run the respective tests.

 ## v2
 Same as v1 but more polished uses a efficientnet fine tuned object detection model.
-Large language model is switched to alpace to run it locally on the computer.
+Large language model is switched to llama to run it locally on the computer.
 Ultrasonic is changed to Lidar to create a point cloud and get more data, and various other features.
 ```
 ----------------v2 has been discontinued, the project might resume later------------------------
 ```